openshift/cluster-monitoring-operator/Documentation/resources.md

 ### openshift-user-workload-monitoring/alertmanager-user-workload

 Expose the user-defined Alertmanager web server within the cluster on the following ports:
 * Port 9095 provides access to the Alertmanager endpoints.
-Granting access requires binding a user to the `monitoring-alertmanager-api-reader` role (for read-only operations) or `monitoritoring-alertmanager-api-writer` role in the `openshift-user-workload-monitoring` project.
+Granting access requires binding a user to the `monitoring-alertmanager-api-reader` role (for read-only operations) or `monitoring-alertmanager-api-writer` role in the `openshift-user-workload-monitoring` project.
 * Port 9092 provides access to the Alertmanager endpoints restricted to a given project.
 Granting access requires binding a user to the `monitoring-rules-edit` cluster role or `monitoring-edit` cluster role in the project.
 * Port 9097 provides access to the `/metrics` endpoint only.
 This port is for internal use, and no other usage is guaranteed.